marouabahri/UMAP-kNN/README.md

 ## How to execute it
-If you wish to test the UMAP-kNN, you can update its parameters:
+If you wish to test the UMAP-kNN, you can update the following parameters:
 * k: the number of neigbors for kNN
 * batch: the batch size
 * d: the output dimensionality